phuse-org/rdf.cdisc.org/README.md

   - mms:DataCollectionField
   - mms:Column

-The ontology rdfs:label of the CT schema currently reads "SDTM Terminology Schema".
-This needs to be changed to "CDISC Terminology Schema" and will be fed back to the NCI.
+The ontology rdfs:label of the CT schema has been changed from "SDTM Terminology Schema" to "CDISC Terminology Schema".

 -- SEND Implementation Guide --